BeauJoh/thesis/source/14-chapter-6-conclusions-and-future-work.md

 ### AIWC for the Masses: Towards language-agnostic architecture-independent workload characterization

-Several other programming systems are commonly used for accelerators in HPC, including CUDA, OpenMP and OpenACC.
+OpenCL was the optimal language for the evaluation of codes on the broadest range of accelerators required for this thesis, however, several other programming systems are commonly used for accelerators in HPC, including CUDA, OpenMP and OpenACC.
 The latter offers an accelerator directives approach to offload work to accelerators.
 It would be useful to perform the same architecture-independent workload characterization on all these languages.
 Thankfully, there exist source-to-source translation tools such as Coriander [@Perkins:2017] which allows a largely automatic conversion from CUDA to OpenCL codes.